|

 trial.

-to quickly discuss a case over the phone with the expectation that
+practice to quickly discuss a case over the phone with the expectation

-call.
-What he does offer is the ability to thoroughly and exhaustively
+that call.
+What he does offer is the ability to thoroughly and

-review your case, from the initial incidents through the conclusion
+exhaustively review your case, from the initial incidents through

-of the trial and findings.
-He finds it usually takes several conversations,
+the conclusion of the trial and findings.
+He finds it usually takes

-written input from the client, and a review of pertinent records
+several conversations, written input from the client, and a review

-before he is able to offer a reasoned opinion about the strengths
+of pertinent records before he is able to offer a reasoned opinion

 Can I submit new evidence in my appeal?